JackSzwergold/Writing/memories/Learning How to Ride a Bike.md

 After a while, it became nothing but stressful.
 All of the rolling up and back down the street was giving me pieces—and ideas—of what I should be doing, but it was hard for me to do it with people literally hanging on so close to me and basically arguing about what to do next while I sat in the middle.

+After a while, my dad called a break.
+We rolled the bike over to the iron fence next to a slim slice of grass, walked through a busted opening in the fence and had an impromptu picnic.

+The blanket was an old brown and beige blanket my parents got as refugees, and the lunch consisted of munester cheese sandwiches, grapes and maybe a can or two of Mott’s apple juice; it was basically a larger version of the lunch I would take to school each day.

+As I sat on the grass, unwrapping the wax paper from my sandwich, I tuned out my mom and dad arguing in Polish or Yiddish.
+You could tell there was some heated debate happening regarding the best way they could teach me how to ride a bike.

 ***

 *Learning How to Ride a Bike (c) Copyright by Jack Szwergold; written on December 30, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*